 $7.46 million, 2014- 2018

-The program will deliver services for women affected by violence, including shelters, counselling, legal aid and medical services, as well as income generation support to help survivors reintegrate back into their communities.
-Support will be provided to strengthen the capacity of police, medical institutions and the judiciary to respond to cases of violence and to support and implement policy and legislation to protect women from violence.
-The program will engage with men, women, youth, religious and community leaders to educate to challenge attitudes and behaviours that tolerate violence against women.
+The program is delivering services for women affected by violence, including shelters, counselling, legal aid and medical services, as well as income generation support to help survivors reintegrate back into their communities.
+Support is being provided to strengthen the capacity of police, medical institutions and the judiciary to respond to cases of violence and to support and implement policy and legislation to protect women from violence.
+The program is engaging with men, women, youth, religious and community leaders to educate to challenge attitudes and behaviours that tolerate violence against women.

 Support for Humanitarian Operations